optymyze-dev/devops-bootcamp/assignments/02_Assignment_Part_2-Continuous-Deployment-GitLab-Jenkins.md

 Set up a deploy stage on GitLab, to trigger the Jenkins Deploy job:
 - In GitLab, in hello-world repo, edit the .gitlab-ci.yml and add the deploy stage.
-The final result should be like this:
+The final result should be like this (if you made the optional homework from part 1, just copy the deploy part to your yaml file):
 ```yaml
 stages:
   - test